hurielreichel/4D-platform-frontend/src/z-from-geotiff/README.md

 ### Colour palette

 There's also the option of changing the colouring palette / colour map.
 As this code is using matplotlib's palettes, any of its palettes can be used here.
-For reference, look at https://matplotlib.org/3.3.2/tutorials/colors/colormaps.html
+For reference, look at [matplotlib palettes](https://matplotlib.org/3.3.2/tutorials/colors/colormaps.html).

 The default palette is 'inferno', but here's an example with some other famous palettes: